staticlibs/staticlib_pimpl/README.md

 `PimplObject` or some of its descendants, move-constructor and move-assignment-operator;
 it is roughly equivalent to C++11 constructor inheritance but also supports MSVC compiler.
  - `PIMPL_FORWARD_METHOD` and `PIMPL_FORWARD_METHOD_STATIC`: forwards a method call from main object to `Impl` one;
+"impl" method must take an extra (first) argument - a reference to a facade class instance (to ease access to this facade from inside impl method);
  this macros also will catch and rethrow the exceptions to produce a partial stack trace.
- - `PIMPL_FORWARD_CONSTRUCTOR`: forwards business constructor call from main object to `Impl` one
+ - `PIMPL_FORWARD_CONSTRUCTOR`: forwards business constructor call from main object to `Impl` one;
+it also with catch and rethrow possible exceptions

 Usage example
 -------------